phdah/LDA-for-scale-development/README.md

 # LDA-for-scale-development

 Master thesis project in statistics.
-Full paper available at: .....
+Full paper available here in repo.

 1. LDA_Gensim.py find latent topics from textual data, from which questionnair items are created.
 Input M*1 data.
 (M is number of open-ended answers)